Access Staff Email

 An Action Plan on implementation of CAM has been developed and is being executed.
 The plan aligns the outcome of the pilot and roll out courts and creates the framework for a three-year implementation plan.
 The Action Plan takes into consideration the current needs of CAM while considering its long-term aspirations.
 The Mediation manual and The Code of Ethics for Mediators are among key policy documents have been developed to support enhanced uptake and success of Mediation.

-The Taskforce continues to roll out mediation in the remaining court stations and is now in the 4th phase of roll out.
-As at 31st March, 2024 the CAM Taskforce has overseen the establishment of Sixty (60) Mediation Registries across the Country with a current average settlement rate of 55%.
+The Taskforce continues to roll out mediation in the remaining court stations and is now in the 5th phase of roll out.
+As at 1st May 2024, the CAM Taskforce has overseen the establishment of sixty (60) Mediation Registries across the Country with a current average settlement rate of 57.89% between January 2024 and April 2024.
 The Registries support the implementation of CAM across all court levels in the station.

-Over the period, 11,371 cases have been referred to CAM resulting in approximately 15 billion KES case value of the resolved matters thus improving the commercial environment.
-CAM has also restored over xxxx relationships between disputing families.
+Over the period, 18368 cases have been referred to CAM resulting in approximately 52.2 Billion KES case value of the resolved matters thus improving the commercial environment.
+CAM has also restored over 8115 relationships between disputing families.

 P.O.
 Box 30041-00100